How To Master The Grilled Ribs Recipe

 After trimming, the next step is removing the membrane.
 This thin layer on the bone side of the ribs can prevent flavors from penetrating the meat and make the ribs tough.
 To remove it, gently slide a butter knife under the membrane and lift it away.
 If the membrane is stubborn, you can use a paper towel to grip it for better leverage.

-Also read about: Plant-Based Grilled Cauliflower Steaks Recipe
+Also read about: How To Ace The Grilled Beef Kebabs Recipe

 Creating the Perfect Dry Rub